MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-act-on-your-data.md

    > [!div class="mx-imgBorder"]
    > ![](media/segmentation-add-destination.png "Segmentation add destination")

-2. Give your destination a recognizable name, define it's URL, and select a Dynamics 365 for Sales account.
+2. Give your destination a recognizable name, define its URL, and then select a Dynamics 365 for Sales account.

    > [!div class="mx-imgBorder"]
    > ![](media/segmentation-export-destination.png "Segmentation export destination")